How to decide who gets a pay rise

 Employees’ salaries often increase with seniority for various reasons.
 Senior employees typically offer a high level of specialty knowledge, commercial acumen, experience and leadership capability.

 However, none of these attributes are inherent characteristics of seniority.
-So, when reviewing the salary of a senior employee, evaluate whether their seniority is indicative of breadth of experience, commercial acumen, specialist knowledge, leadership credentials, strong relationships and networks, industry insight and other essential qualities.
+So, when preparing for a senior employee's salary review, evaluate whether their seniority is indicative of other factors including:

 Likewise, some mid-level staff may be especially deserving of salary increases.
 Don’t underestimate their capabilities in areas senior staff are normally recognised for.